Discover Swiss Financial Secrets That Maximize Your Money!

 Conclusion

-On top of that, if you expect very high returns from your stocks, the second pillar becomes less interesting.
+Moreover, if you expect very high returns from your stocks, the second pillar becomes less interesting.
 And you should try to reinvest your tax savings in stocks.
 Even though they have a substantial initial return on investment, they have very low returns per year after that.

-On top of that, the money in a second pillar is an excellent alternative to bonds.
+Moreover, the money in a second pillar is an excellent alternative to bonds.
 They have a guaranteed (at least for now) interest and offer an excellent tax reduction.
 These tax reductions would be quite interesting as one is nearing retirement.
 But remember that you can only contribute to your second pillar if you have a salary or have your own company.

 But it is not necessarily the best investment at all times.
 Like every other investment, it will depend on your context and your situation.
 You should consider every element before you decide on any investment.
 And never make any rash decisions!